sanworks/Bpod_Wiki/docs/function-reference/general-plugins.md

 - Future trials are indicated with filled blue circles.
 - The current trial is indicated with a black cross.
 - Correct trials are indicated in green.
-Filled circles indicate rewarded trials, unfilled circles indicate unrewarded trials..
+Filled circles indicate rewarded trials, unfilled circles indicate unrewarded trials.
 - Error trials are indicated in red.
 Filled circles indicate punished trials, unfilled circles indicate unpunished trials.
 - Trials with no decision response are indicated as unfilled blue circles.